goodrobots/devFrame/docs/_docs/07-base-frame.md

 - Ruler
 - Marker
 - Masking tape (optional but makes this step easier)
-- Hacksaw or rotary tool with cutoff wheel
+- Hacksaw, or rotary tool with cutoff wheel

 ---
 {:style="clear: left"}